 Gold price in India remains same for 24 carat, 22 carat today

-Bhubaneswar: Gold rates for 24 carat/ 22 carat has remained same in the last 24 hours in India today.
+Bhubaneswar: Gold rates for 24 carat/ 22 carat has continued to remain same in the last 24 hours in India today.

 Major cities in India registered changes in gold prices too.
 Gold price today in Chennai for 24 carat (10 grams) is Rs 52,285 while the 22 carat (10 grams) is Rs 47,927.